 A chest radiograph in the exam setting may contain a vast variety of pathology.
 However, consider the history and correlate the likely diagnoses that may be demonstrated on film.
-Furthermore, check your review areas to ensure that the abnormality isn't at the corner of the film.
+Furthermore, check your review areas to ensure that the abnormality is not at the corner of the film.

 When you are presented with an adult chest radiograph in the exam setting and you see an abnormality, you need to work out where it is.
 Simple, or, at least, it should be by the time you are preparing for your exams.

 outside the chest

 When confronted with an apparently normal chest x-ray in the radiology exam, it is useful to consider a list of ‘check areas’ and ‘check pathology’.

 Check areas (also known as review areas) are areas on the film where pathology can be easily overlooked.
 Quickly reviewing these areas is essential to avoid missing an important abnormality, especially if the x-ray looks otherwise normal at first glance.